Skip to main content

 Main trends in young people's creativity and cultural participation

-There are very few data available concerning the trends in young’s people’s cultural participation.
-Most of the available information on the question of cultural participation of young people is presented in the publication Youth Trends in Republic of Macedonia (Mладински трендови во Република Македонија).
-The research was produced in 2014 by the Institute for Sociological, Political and Juridical Research Skopje and upon agreement with the Agency of Youth and Sport.
+There is very little data available concerning the trends in young’s people’s cultural participation.
+Most of the available information on the question of cultural participation of young people is presented in the publication Youth Trends in Republic of North Macedonia in 2022 (Истражување на младинските трендови).

 Main concepts